Career Decisions: Young Adults

-One of the most exciting and challenging aspects of adulthood is determining your place in the world of work.
-If you think about it deeply, you come to realize that career choice affects your life tremendously.
+Career decisions are one of the most challenging aspects of young adulthood.
 Aside from the obvious ramifications of determining financial status, career choice often impacts where you live and who your friends are.

-There are so many career options that the decision can seem daunting.
+There are so many career options that a career decision can seem daunting.
 Alternatively, you may find that even with thousands of occupations to chose from, nothing is jumping out at you.

-Most young people are very fuzzy or even overwhelmed about career choice and that this feeling can persist into the late twenties.
+Understand that most young people are fuzzy or even completely flummoxed about career choice and that this feeling often persists into the early twenties.
 It is the rare adolescent who can say with confidence that they want to be a such-and-such and then proceed steadfastly down a path to get themselves there.
-Furthermore, over 30% of adults in their 30’s will also say they are not sure about their career direction.
+Furthermore, over 30% of adults in their 30’s will also say they are not sure about their career decision.
 Let these facts be a comfort to you, but not so much of a comfort that you set aside thinking about your career right now.

 There are compelling reasons to set a career direction early on in adulthood, specifically in the college years.
 Doing so allows an individual to judiciously choose a course of study or a college major that will dovetail with the occupational choice.
 Unfortunately, about 50% of college graduates report that they did not major in a subject related to their current occupation.
 Some of those individuals had to go back to school to get the credentials necessary for their current careers.
 Although changing career direction later in life is a possibility, it is often stressful and frequently results in taking a pay cut as you become a beginner again.